How to apply

 Step 1: Complete the training

-You must complete a three-day training course provided by one of our approved training providers:
+You must complete 18 hours of training, provided by one of our approved training providers:

 Your provider will give you a certificate of attendance when you complete the course.

 You must submit your application within six months of completing the training.

 You’ll need to apply for an enhanced Disclosure and Barring Service (EDBS) check.

 An EDBS check can take up to six weeks.
 You should apply as soon as possible, as your application will be refused if you fail to complete the process.

 We can accept an existing EDBS if it’s less than three months old when we receive your application.

 We may ask for additional EDBS checks at any point after your accreditation.